How to preserve velvet antlers in the field

 - Preserving material (formaldehyde, 4 in 1 or Antler in Velvet)

 Word of caution: No matter what method of backcountry velvet preserve you’re using (formaldehyde or others), ALWAYS wear eye protection and gloves.
 The fluid preserves whatever it touches, so don't get it on yourself.
-Working in the biology field background for so many years, I've seen what formaldehyde can do and it's pretty nasty stuff.
+Working in the fisheries biology field background for so many years, I've seen what formaldehyde can do and it's pretty nasty stuff.

-I prefer to use formaldehyde that I get in small doses from my taxidermist, but like stated earlier, you can use other "safer" methods.
+I prefer to use formaldehyde that I get in small doses from my taxidermist, but as stated earlier, you can use other "safer" methods.
 Put on a pair of rubber gloves (normally I double up) and toss on some sunglasses and take your knife and open the package containing your preserve material, syringe, and needle.
 I normally keep my preserve in an old plastic water bottle to keep weight down and then I wrap it in tons of tape so it won't open up and then I double Ziplock bag it.
 You can never be too careful!

 You'll be able to visually see the veins and where to inject, or you can use your fingernail and move it down the antler until you find a vein that is going horizontally across the beam.
 I like to go top down on the back tines due to the veins having a lot of blood in this area.
 Then I'll repeat the process and try to get the solution to go out of the tips instead of toward the base.

 Keep injecting the preserve into all of the veins and even down the antler tips.
 By this time you should start to see some blood and discolored solution coming out at the tips and bases.
-I don't feel like you can add to much solution to the antler veins.
+I don't feel like you can add too much solution to the antler veins.
 So I'll go over each antler several times to make sure I got in each vein.

 You’ll want to continue to inject the solution down the vein lines until the preserve that's coming out of the tips of the tines is the same as the color as the solution.
 You may notice some blood at first, but in the end, you should have the clear solution flowing out of the velvet.